maurolepore/tor/README.md

 ### Writing data

-**tor** does not write data because there are great and relatively simple tools for that.
-Yet it includes a helpter to create the paths to output files.
+**tor** does not write data but includes a helper to create the paths to output files.

 ``` r